 Inclusion Criteria:1.
 Participant must be able to understand and provide informed consent/assent 2.
-Males and females ages 8-22 years of age 3.
+Males and females ages 5-22 years of age 3.
 History of an established diagnosis of EoE 4.
 Recent EGD or TNE (with in past 1 year) showing EoE remission (e.g. <15 x eosinophils/hpf) and currently without significant symptoms attributed to EoE.
-5. On a four food or less elimination diet not including or counting foods restricted at time of EoE diagnosis 6.
-Female subjects of childbearing potential must have a negative pregnancy test upon study entry 7.
+5. On a four food or less elimination diet not including or counting foods restricted at time of EoE diagnosis OR on swallowed topical steroid therapy with any number of foods eliminated from the diet.
+6. Female subjects of childbearing potential must have a negative pregnancy test upon study entry 7.
 Female subjects with reproductive potential, must agree to use FDA approved methods of birth control for the duration of the study 8.
-Children and families have desire to reintroduce potential food allergens and the food antigen has been recommended with plans for its introduction as part of Standard of Care by the child's allergist and/or gastroenterologist 9.
-Children and families willing to undergo unsedated serial TNE
+Children and families have desire to reintroduce potential food allergens and either the food antigen has been recommended with plans for its introduction as part of Standard of Care by the child's allergist and/or gastroenterologist OR the swallowed topical steroid therapy has been recommended to be discontinued by the child's allergist and/or gastroenterologist.
+9. Children and families willing to undergo unsedated serial TNE

 Exclusion Criteria:1.
 Inability or unwillingness of a participant to give written informed consent or comply with study protocol 2.
 Bleeding disorder 3.
 Unwilling to undergo unsedated TNE 4.
 Unwilling or unable to come to hospital at least 3 times over 6 weeks.
-5. Currently treated with swallowed corticosteroids 6.
-Treated with oral corticosteroids within 8 weeks of the start of the study.
-7. EoE has been symptomatic with clinically significant symptoms attributable to EoE including dysphagia, abdominal pain or vomiting in the period since endoscopy 8.
+5. Currently treated with a swallowed corticosteroid which is not being discontinued.
+6. Treated with oral corticosteroids within 8 weeks of the start of the study.
+7. More than one change is being made to the EoE treatment regimen (e.g., more than a single food is being reintroduced during the study period; the swallowed topical steroid is being discontinued at the same time a food is being introduced).
+8. EoE has been symptomatic with clinically significant symptoms attributable to EoE including dysphagia, abdominal pain or vomiting in the period since endoscopy 9.
 The finding of uncontrolled cough, significant rhinorrhea or rhinitis obstructing nasal passages, oxygen saturations <92% (high altitude normal saturation), temperature >38 degrees Celsius, significant gastrointestinal illness within 1 week of TNE, or provider determination of significant illness during pre-procedure history and physical on the day that the TNE is planned.
-9. Pregnancy, breast feeding or plans to become pregnant 10.
+10. Pregnancy, breast feeding or plans to become pregnant 11.
 Unable to complete study procedures including endoscopy.
-11. Allergy to any material or medicine used for procedures 12.
-Use of investigational drugs within 16 weeks of participation 13.
+12. Allergy to any material or medicine used for procedures 13.
+Use of investigational drugs within 16 weeks of participation 14.
 Past or current medical problems or findings from physical examination or laboratory testing that are not listed above, which, in the opinion of the investigator, may pose additional risks from participation in the study, may interfere with the participant's ability to comply with study requirements or that may impact the quality or interpretation of the data obtained from the study.

 This trial id was obtained from ClinicalTrials.gov, a service of the U.S. National Institutes of Health, providing information on publicly and privately supported clinical studies of human participants with locations in all 50 States and in 196 countries.